 “I hate you,” Rin said curtly.
 She bent down and swept the egg-shaped lantern out of Touko’s hand.
 She re-entered the house with her severe ponytail flapping behind her head.
 Touko and Kanata were left in the dark.

 Touko made her way back to the house without making a sound.
 The paper she’d unwrapped was slippery in her fingers.
 There was no moon tonight.
 To her grandmother, who was blind, that made no difference.
-In the darkness, Touko kept looking at the curve of the scythe and remembering the scattering sparks she’d seen the day that the Fire Hunter had saved her.
+In the darkness, Touko kept looking at the curve of the sickle and remembering the scattering sparks she’d seen the day that the Fire Hunter had saved her.

 The next morning, Touko went to one of the paper-making huts with her aunt.
-She carried a basket full of sweet sauce dumplings that her aunt had hastily prepared at dawn.
+She carried a basket full of dumplings and sweet sauce that her aunt had hastily prepared at dawn.
 Kanata padded after her, staying close to both Touko and the food as Touko and her aunt walked down the wooded path.
 Touko’s grandmother was left at home alone.

 Touko’s house was on the western edge of the village on a high hill.
 To get to the paper-making hut, Touko and her aunt went down the hill and followed the village path in the the opposite direction that Touko had gone the day before.
 The handle of the basket bit painfully into her hand, but Touko didn’t complain.
 She stayed close to her aunt and kept walking.